Women's rights in the Philippines: Suffrage movement

 The women's suffrage movement in the Philippines was one of the first, major occasions on which women grouped together politically.
 It was also one of the first women's rights movements, and endeavored to attain the right for women to vote and run for office.
 Many Filipino men were opposed to the idea, and held fast to the traditional view that a woman's place was cooking, cleaning and child rearing in the home.
-The males of this perspective were primarily concerned that the familial dynamic would destabilize if women were to formally step outside their customary role.
+The men of this perspective were primarily concerned that the familial dynamic would destabilize if women were to formally step outside their customary role.

 However, not all Filipino men were opposed to the movement.
 Congressman Filemon Sotto of Cebu filed the first women's suffrage bill at the 1907 Philippine Assembly.
 From there on, various suffrage bills were sponsored by a number of prominent men in society including; Assemblyman Melecio Severino of Negros Occidental in 1912, Mariano Cuenco of Cebu in 1916, and various assemblymen from Bulacan, Laguna and Tomas Luna in 1918.
 None of these bills succeeded.
 It was not until 1936 that the climate for women's suffrage shifted propitiously for women.

 A Women's Citizens League was established in 1928 by the Women's Club of Manila.
 Led by Maria Ventura, its core aim at the outset was to support the cause of women's suffrage.

 President Manuel L. Quezon declared his favour towards the suffragette movement in a speech delivered at Malacanang Palace in Manila on September 30, 1936.
 President Quezon, having signed the Woman's Suffrage Plebiscite Bill, held that, “…it is essential and even imperative that the right to vote be granted to Filipino women if they are not to be treated as mere slaves” and that, for women, it was “…their opportunity to wield a very important weapon to defend their right to secure for themselves and those to follow them their well-being and happiness.”
 Under the 1934 Constitution of the Philippines, Article V held that women were to gain suffrage provided 300,000 women would affirm the same desire at the ballot.

 On September 17, 1937, women's suffrage was legalized in the Philippines, after the required threshold for the plebiscite of 300,000 was surpassed.
 447,725 women affirmed their aspiration to vote, against 33,307 no votes.
 The Philippines was one of the first Asian countries to allow this right for women.